The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-The procedure itself can take 20 to 30 minutes.
-From the time of the first injection, MAID usually takes between 5 and 10 minutes.
+The MAID procedure from the time of the first injection, usually takes between 5 and 10 minutes.

 -